Transition Coaching Program

 - Interacting with Faculty

 Through one-on-one coaching meetings with the Academic Coach and Peer Coaches, you will improve these transition skills.
-We will give you tangible strategies tailored to first year students, help you set strong goals, and connect you with the resources and programs on campus that meet your needs.
+We will give you tangible strategies tailored to first year students, help you set strong goals, and connect you with the campus resources and programs that meet your needs.

 Benefits of Joining the Program

-- One-on-one appointments with the Academic Coach, a professional staff at UTM who will work with you to create strong goals and support you in taking your next steps to success.
+- Obtain one-on-one coaching with an Academic Coach who will work with you to create strong goals and support you in taking your next steps to success.

-- One-on-one meetings with your Peer Coach, a successful upper-year student at UTM, ready to share their experiences and help guide you to achieve your goals.
+- Obtain one-on-one meetings with your Peer Coach, a successful upper-year student at UTM, ready to share their experiences and help guide you to achieve your goals.

 - Receive individualized and continuous feedback on your goal setting throughout the semester.

-- Opportunities learn about and connect with all the great resources and services available to you at UTM.
+- Learn about and connect with all the great resources and services available to you at UTM.

 - Receive Co-Curricular Record (CCR) credit for participation in the program.